Day of the Shining Star

-Kim Jong-il was born in 1941 (Juche 30) in the Soviet Union, although North Korean propaganda says the date is 16 February 1942 (Juche 31) and places the birth at the Mount Paektu area in Korea.
+Kim Jong Il was born in 1941 (Juche 30) in the Soviet Union, although North Korean propaganda says the date is 16 February 1942 (Juche 31) and places the birth in the Mount Paektu area in Korea.
 His birthday became an official holiday in 1982 when he began his work in the Politburo of the Workers' Party of Korea.
 He celebrated his birthdays privately.
 In 2012, the year following his death, the holiday was renamed the Day of the Shining Star.

-The most lavish observances take place in the capital Pyongyang and include mass gymnastics, music performances, fireworks displays, military demonstrations, and mass dancing parties.
+The most lavish observances occur in the capital, Pyongyang, and include mass gymnastics, music performances, fireworks displays, military demonstrations, and mass dancing parties.
 The North Korean people receive more food rations and electricity than usual on the Day of the Shining Star.

 Background

-Kim Jong-il was born in February 1941 to Kim Il-sung and Kim Jong-suk in Siberia in the Russian Federal Republic, Soviet Union where his father had been in exile because of his guerrilla activities.
-North Korean propaganda dates Kim Jong-il's birth to 16 February 1942 and locates it at the Mount Paektu area in Korea, the mythical place of origin of the Korean people, where Kim Il-sung supposedly ran a guerrilla camp.
-The guerrillas were based in Manchuria at the time and Kim himself had been to the Soviet Far East before and after Kim Jong-il's birth.
+Kim Jong Il was born in February 1941 to Kim Il Sung and Kim Jong-suk in Siberia in the Russian Federal Republic, Soviet Union.
+His father had been in exile because of his guerrilla activities.
+North Korean propaganda dates Kim Jong Il's birth to 16 February 1942.
+It locates it at the Mount Paektu area in Korea, the mythical place of origin of the Korean people, where Kim Il Sung supposedly ran a guerrilla camp.
+The guerrillas were based in Manchuria at the time, and Kim himself had been to the Soviet Far East before and after Kim Jong Il's birth.

-In North Korean propaganda, Kim Jong-il is often associated with the image of the star.
+In North Korean propaganda, Kim Jong Il is often associated with the star's image.
 He is most often referred to as the "bright star", although the "shining star" (광명성) is also used.
-According to legend, a bright star appeared on the sky the night he was born, and guerrilla fighters carved messages on trees(called guhonamu(구호나무)) proclaiming: "Three Heroes Shining in Korea with the Spirit of Mount Paekdu: Kim Il Sung, Kim Chŏng-suk, and Kwangmyŏngsŏng ('The Bright Star')" and "Oh!
+According to legend, a bright star appeared in the sky the night he was born.
+Guerrilla fighters carved messages on trees (called guhonamu (구호나무)) proclaiming: "Three Heroes Shining in Korea with the Spirit of Mount Paekdu: Kim Il Sung, Kim Chŏng-suk, and Kwangmyŏngsŏng ('The Bright Star')" and "Oh!
 Korea!
 The Paekdu Star Was Born!"

 History

-Kim's birthday had been provisionally celebrated from 1976 on, but it became a national holiday only in 1982, two days after he became a member of the Politburo of the Workers' Party of Korea.
-When he ascended to the leadership of the country, his birthday was marked as "The Spring of Humanity" on the North Korean calendar.
+Kim's birthday was provisionally celebrated from 1976 onwards, but it became a national holiday only in 1982, two days after he became a member of the Politburo of the Workers' Party of Korea.
+When he ascended to the country's leadership, his birthday was marked as "The Spring of Humanity" on the North Korean calendar.
 Kim shunned public occasions on his birthdays.
 The anniversary received its present name in 2012, the year following his death, when the Politburo announced that: "February 16, the greatest auspicious holiday of the nation when the great leader Comrade Kim Jong Il was born, will be instituted as the Day of the Shining Star".
-An equestrian statue with Kim Jong-il and Kim Il-sung was revealed to commemorate the day.
+An equestrian statue with Kim Jong Il and Kim Il Sung was revealed to commemorate the day.

 On 12 February 2013, North Korea conducted its third nuclear test a few days before the Day of the Shining Star in celebration of it.